Belly fat not only keeps you from feeling confident in a swimsuit, but has an even more sinister side: It seriously endangers your health.

 Resistance bands come in color-coded levels.
 The color's intensity depends on the brand, but will range from low resistance, similar to that provided by a 3- to 5-pound dumbbell, to high resistance, similar to a 20-pound dumbbell.

-You want to lose fat at your belly, but target training is a myth — you simply can't crunch that fat away.
+You want to lose fat at your belly, but target training and spot reduction are myths as ExRx reports — you simply can't crunch that fat away.
 You must create an energy deficit so your body uses your stored fat.
 Do this by eating fewer calories and moving more.
-Ab-specific exercises don't generally burn a ton of calories because they're pretty isolated -- you need moves that make your whole body work.
+Ab-specific exercises don't generally burn a ton of calories because they're pretty isolated — you need moves that make your whole body work.

 Use the resistance band for this by making it part of a cardio circuit.
 Do the following exercises for 1 minute at a time, leaving no break between them.
 Repeat the circuit a total of three rounds; giving yourself a 1-minute break between each round.
 Warm up with 5 minutes of marching in place or riding a stationary bike.